Everything you need to know about the 2022 MTV VMAs

 What time does the show start at and where can I watch it?

-The show kicks off at 8pm ET (12am GMT) on MTV this Sunday, August 28.
+The show kicks off at 8pm ET (12am GMT) on MTV on Sunday, August 28.

 The VMA pre-show begins at 6:15pm ET (10:15pm GMT), as Goss.ie will be sharing some of our favourite red carpet looks via Twitter and Instagram – so make sure you’re following us.